 Are kids who are awaiting or have received liver transplants at increased risk of developing COVID-19?

-It is important to know that information about COVID-19 infection in kids with liver disease and liver transplant is very limited.
 It is thought that kids with cirrhosis, including those waiting for a liver transplant, may be more likely to contract COVID-19.
-Since kids with liver transplants are typically on medications that suppress the immune system, they are also probably more likely to contract COVID-19.
+Since kids with liver transplants are typically on medications that suppress the immune system, they are also at an increased risk for COVID-19 illness.

 Should we make any changes to immunosuppressive medications with COVID-19 in the community?